domschrei/theremin/README.md

 * `none`: The distance value of the sensor gets directly mapped to a frequency (in an exponential manner, such that moving the hand by the same amount on different height levels should yield roughly the same frequency interval).
 * `smooth`: Works like `none`, but adds a specific sine wave to the frequency such that the played tone gets "pushed" towards proper halftones, but in-between frequencies are possible nonetheless.
-* `full`: Every input frequency (the output of the `none` mode) will be aligned towards the proper halftone which has the minimal distance to the current frequency.
-This will make the output tone "jump" in between halftones but always produce perfectly aligned tones.
+* `full`: Every input frequency (the output of the `none` mode) will be aligned towards the halftone which has the minimal distance to the current frequency.
+This will make the output tone "jump" in between halftones but always produce properly aligned tones.